lsst-dm/dm_dev_guide/stack/building-with-pip.rst

 Where this will skip the dependency check and install the package directly.
 When developing multiple packages at the same time it is possible to change the ``requirements.txt`` file to point at a specific ticket branch rather than ``main``.
-There are checkers available that can block merging if such a change has been made.
+There are checkers available that can block merging if such a change has been made, an example can be found in the ``daf_butler`` repository named `do_not_merge.yaml`_.

 If you want the version number of the build to be determined correctly the code must be checked out on GitHub with the full history included: